FyraLabs/subatomic/README.md

 golang
 ```

-Additionally, you might want to install air, a live reload tool for Go apps.
+Additionally, you might wansdfdst to install air, a live reload tool for Go apps.
 To install the latest version:

 ```bash
 go install github.com/cosmtrek/air@latest